 An injunction can be modified after it is issued if the plaintiff decides that you are no longer a threat or if you can show that the original claim was not justified.
 If you have been accused of domestic violence assault or are a victim of abuse, you should contact a lawyer as soon as possible to protect your rights.

 Call now to discuss your domestic violence injunction (DVI) with an experienced attorney

 Domestic violence is a serious matter, whether you are a victim or the accused.
 At the Law Office of Christina L. Sandvoss, P.A., we are available for a 30-minute consultation to discuss your domestic violence injunction (DVI) concerns at no charge.
-Our office is located in Largo, Florida and serves Pinellas, Hillsborough and Manatee counties, including Clearwater, Tampa and Bradenton.
+Our office is located in St. Petersburg, FL and serves Pinellas, Hillsborough and Manatee counties, including Clearwater, Tampa and Bradenton.
 It is easy to get to and offers ample parking.
 Call us now at 727-201-0158 or contact us to schedule a convenient time for you to meet.